Marketing Mix

 Why Marketing Mix Is Important

 Marketers live by the axiom, “Don’t put all your eggs in one basket.”
-They never like to put all their promotional dollars into one marketing tactic – no matter how promising it seems.
+It's never wise to put all of your promotional dollars into one marketing tactic – no matter how promising it seems.

-When developing a marketing mix, they increase the chance of reaching more people in the target market at the right time (and the right place).
+Developing a marketing mix increases the chance of reaching more people in the target market.
 It is the confluence of these elements – right product, right time, right place, right person – that results in a sale.

-Using a Marketing Mix to Get Ahead of the Competition
+How to Use a Marketing Mix to Get Ahead

-Using the four P’s, seven P’s, Boston model, or other models is a tool to help achieve the confluence of elements.
-No matter which marketing mix model is used, the end goal remains the same: to make sales.
-Models simply help marketing managers think through the many steps needed to select the appropriate marketing tactics to sell products.
+Whether using the four P’s, seven P’s, or the Boston model, the end goal is the same: to make sales.
+Models simply help marketing managers think through the many steps to choose the appropriate marketing tactics.